xieyuheng/inner/persons/jeremy-siek/2023-essentials-of-compilation.md

 ---
 title: Essentials of Compilation
-subtitle: An Incremental Approach
+subtitle: An Incremental Approach in Racket
-authors: [Jeremy G. Siek, Ryan R. Newton]
+authors: Jeremy G. Siek
 year: 2023
 ---